Loading...

 Perfect for those who love the taste of coffee but have a sensitivity to caffeine

 Decaf coffee means you can escape the usual side effects of caffeine.
-People who are sensitive to caffeine can experience heart palpitations, restlessness and insomnia.
+People who are sensitive to caffeine can experience heart palpitations, restlessness and insomnia, so decaf provides a welcome alternative for those individuals who want to avoid these unpleasant symptoms.

 Reduces the risk of caffeine-induced anxiety